li-wending/miRTS/README.md

   stop("This vignette requires ggplot2.
 Please install it to build the vignette.")
 }
 if (!requireNamespace("scales", quietly = TRUE)) {
-  stop("This vignette requires scales Please install it to build the vignette.")
+  stop("This vignette requires scales.
+Please install it to build the vignette.")
 }

 data(example_counts)